lmc-eu/spirit-design-system/packages/web/src/scss/components/ScrollView/README.md

 # ScrollView

 ScrollView makes long content scrollable.
-On its edges, it provides indication of whether there is more content to scroll to.
+On its edges, it provides an indication of whether there is more content to scroll to.

 ## JavaScript Plugin